plankes-projects/splitastic/README.md

 Splitastic is an open source self hosted chores/money splitting app.

 Mobile phones are first class citizens in this app.
-This means you should use this app on a mobile phone for best experience.
+This means you should use this app on a mobile phone for the best experience.

 See it in action here: https://splitastic.epicnerf.com/